 (a) Agency means any executive department, military department, government corporation, or other establishment in this executive branch of the Federal Government, including the Executive Office of the President or any independent regulatory agency;

 (b) Individual means any citizen of the United States or an alien lawfully admitted for permanent residence;

 (c) Maintain means to collect, use, store, or disseminate records as well as any combination of these recordkeeping functions.
-The term also includes exercise of control over, and therefore responsibility and accountability for, systems of records;
+The term also includes exercise of control over, and therefore responsibility and accountability and accountability for, systems of records;

 (d) Record means any item, collection, or grouping of information about an individual that is maintained by the Board and contains the individual's name or other identifying information, such as a number or symbol assigned to the individual or his or her fingerprint, voice print, or photograph.
 The term includes, but is not limited to, information regarding an individual's education, financial transactions, medical history, and criminal or employment history;

 (e) System of records means a group of records under the control of the Board from which information is retrievable by use of the name of the individual or by some number, symbol, or other identifying particular assigned to the individual;

 (f) Routine use means, with respect to the disclosure of a record, the use of a record for a purpose that is compatible with the purpose for which it was collected;

 (g) Designated Privacy Act Officer means the person named by the Board to administer the Board's activities in regard to the regulations in this part.
 The Privacy Act Officer also shall be the following: